dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

-# NOTE: The Milestone3 notebook has the first model, the second model ranking is more accurate/accurately tested in the LDA notebook.
+# NOTE: The Milestone3 notebook has the first model, the second model ranking is more accurate/accurately tested in the LDA notebook because the topic modeling contains more words in the LDA notebook.
 # Milestone-3-Pre-Processing

 ## Preprocessing Updates